What’s Killing Your Inbox Deliverability and How to Improve It Today

 See if complaining subscribers have anything in common.
 Are they coming from a specific subscription list?
 Are they old or new subscribers?
 Are they also your customers?
 Are they from a specific country?

 In addition to the type of subscriber, the content may be the issue.
 Are people most complaining about your promotional emails, newsletters, blog updates?
-If a specific type of content generates the majority of complaints, consider re-writing it and presenting it from a different angle.
+If a specific type of content generates the majority of complaints, consider re-writing it and presenting it from a different angle to avoid spam folder placement.
 Also, make sure that the content is relevant to what those people subscribed.

 Think of your sending frequency.
 Sometimes, a low or high frequency can lead to spam complaints.
 When it comes to how often you should send, the rule is to follow the subscriber's expectations.
 If you promised to send daily news and they agreed to receive daily newsletters from you by subscribing to your list, don't be afraid to knock their door every day.
 If you promised a weekly newsletter, then sending every day would be considered as spamming them.